 To assist you in writing your emergency and evacuation policy, ACECQA has developed policy guidelines that can help inform you of what you need to include in your emergency and evacuation plan and procedures.

-We have also developed an Emergency Plan template and guide which can be accessed under the subheading 'Developing your Emergency Plan and Procedures'.
+We have also developed an Emergency Management Plan (EMP) template (DOCX, 508KB) and guide (DOCX, 3.3MB).

 Every education and care service (service) in NSW is required to have an emergency management plan that outlines your service’s emergency management arrangements.

-The Guide to developing your Emergency Management Plan below aims to assist services with developing and maintaining their emergency management plans.
-The guide contains important information and step-by-step instructions to completing the Emergency Management Plan template.
+The Guide to developing your Emergency Management Plan (DOCX, 3.3MB) contains important information and step-by-step instructions to completing the EMP template.

-This guide and template should be used together as resources to assist you in developing your emergency management plan and procedures relevant to your service.
+The guide and template should be used together to assist you in developing and maintaining your EMP and procedures.
 If you choose to use the template, you will need to review the information provided and pre-populated sections and make necessary adjustments to ensure the plan is relevant to your service.